neelsmith/OpenScripturesHebrew.jl/README.md

 # OpenScripturesHebrew.jl

-Julia package for working with data from the Open Scriptures Hebrew Bible project
+A Julia package for working with morphological data from the Open Scriptures Hebrew Bible project.

 ## Testing